-(a) All student registrations are done in accordance with the coordinated arrangements of the Registrar, as approved by the Executive Committee of Senate.

-- (b) Before a person's term of study commences, she/he must annually, during the first registration opportunity, register for both semesters (if applicable) for the period as prescribed by Senate, and must pay the required fees. - (i) Academic credit is earned only in respect of modules registered for in compliance with the correct module code(s) as indicated in the faculty rules, and for which passes have been obtained. - (ii) The rules applicable to module codes are set out in Annexure A to this document. - (d) Registration for modules at the beginning of the year in respect of the second semester is conditional and remains subject to the rules that apply to modules with specific prerequisites, as set out in the rules of the faculties in question. - (e) A person cannot simultaneously register for more than one qualification at this and/or another institution of higher education except on the basis of exceptional circumstances justified in writing, on the recommendation of the head/dean of a school or the director of a centre, and approved by the dean(s) in question, and (if applicable) the other institution of higher education, and with written notification to the Registrar. - (f) The University grants no registration with retroactive effect. - (g) Conditional registration is granted by the University only if Council approves such registration. - (h) If the Registrar grants approval to a student to register for a qualification or a module at a time other than the registration opportunity approved by Senate, an additional fee will be levied for late registration. - (i) If a person has not fully settled her/his account in respect of the previous year, a subsequent registration cannot take place.
+- (a) All student registrations are done in accordance with the coordinated arrangements of the Registrar, as approved by the Executive Committee of Senate. - (b) Before a person's term of study commences, she/he must annually, during the first registration opportunity, register for both semesters (if applicable) for the period as prescribed by Senate, and must pay the required fees. - (c) Academic credit is earned only in respect of modules registered for in compliance with the correct module code(s) as indicated in the Faculty Rules, and for which passes have been obtained. - (ii) The rules applicable to module codes are set out in Annexure A to this document. - (d) Registration for modules at the beginning of the year in respect of the second semester is conditional and remains subject to the rules that apply to modules with specific prerequisites, as set out in the rules of the faculties in question. - (e) A person cannot simultaneously register for more than one qualification at this and/or another institution of higher education except on the basis of exceptional circumstances justified in writing, on the recommendation of the head/dean of a school or the director of a centre, and approved by the dean(s) in question, and (if applicable) the other institution of higher education, and with written notification to the Registrar. - (f) The University grants no registration with retroactive effect.

+(g)

+Conditional registration is granted by the University only if Council approves such registration.
+Financial and academic motivations for conditional registration can be considered.

+- (h) If the Registrar grants approval to a student to register for a qualification or a module at a time other than the registration opportunity approved by Senate, an additional fee will be levied for late registration. - (i) If a person has not fully settled her/his account in respect of the previous year, a subsequent registration cannot take place.

-- (a) To be able to re-register for a qualification, a student must meet the readmission requirements and her/his University account for the previous year(s) must have been settled in full. - (b) The programme director and/or the academic head of department, or the head/dean of the school, or the director of the centre at which the qualification is offered, must ascertain whether a student has in fact reregistered before supervision may commence.
+- (a) To be able to re-register for a qualification, a student must meet the readmission requirements and her/his University account for the previous year(s) must have been settled in full. - (b) The programme director and/or the academic head of department, or the head/dean of the school, or the director of the centre at which the qualification is offered, must ascertain whether a student has in fact re-registered before supervision may commence.

-- (a) Notification of the cancellation of a registration must be given in writing. - (b) The date on which the written notification is received is taken to be the date of the cancellation of the registration. - (c) Notification of the cancellation of a module(s) may take place throughout the year but in order to receive financial credit, specific due dates apply. - (d) Cancellation of a module(s) after due dates could imply that a student - (i) is not granted readmission to a module; and

-(ii) is liable for the tuition fees for the module.
+- (a) Notification of the cancellation of a registration must be processed through the self-service component of the PeopleSoft Campus Solutions System, or be given in writing. - (b) The date on which the cancellation was submitted through the self-service component of the PeopleSoft Campus Solutions System or the written notification is received, is taken to be the date of the cancellation of the registration. - (c) Notification of the cancellation of a module(s) may take place throughout the year but in order to receive financial credit, specific due dates apply. - (d) Cancellation of a module(s) after due dates could imply that a student - (i) is not granted readmission to a module; and - (ii) is liable for the tuition fees for the module.